ZhijianZhou01/metav/V1/README.md

 ## 1. Introduction
 ### 1.1. workflow of MetaV 1.x
-metav is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data. metav is developed via `Python 3`, and can be run on Linux systems and deployed to the cloud.
+metav is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data. metav is developed via `Python 3`, and can be run on Linux systems.

 The workflow of metav is simple but efficientas,